 We currently own or co-own and operate five production-stage iron ore mines in Michigan and Minnesota, as well as one indefinitely idled mine in Michigan.
-Following the AM USA Transaction, we now have an aggregate annual production capacity of approximately 28 million long tons of iron ore pellets, including our 85.3% share of the Hibbing mine production.
+We have an aggregate annual production capacity of approximately 29 million long tons of iron ore pellets, including our 85.3% share of the Hibbing mine production.
 Our iron ore mines produce from deposits located within the Biwabik and Negaunee Iron Formation, which are classified as Lake Superior type iron formations that formed under similar sedimentary conditions in shallow marine basins approximately two billion years ago.
 Magnetite and hematite are the predominant iron oxide ore minerals present, with lesser amounts of goethite and limonite.
 Quartz is the predominant waste mineral present, with lesser amounts of other chiefly iron bearing silicate and carbonate minerals.
 The ore minerals liberate from the waste minerals upon fine grinding.